 Are you retiring, taking a parental leave, or moving to another province?
 If you will not be working or using the title occupational therapist in Nova Scotia, you may choose to surrender your licence.
-Surrendering means you will not be able to work as an occupational therapist, use the title of occupational therapist, nor any abbreviation, in Nova Scotia until your are re-registered with the College.
+Surrendering means you will not be able to work as an occupational therapist, use the title of occupational therapist, nor any abbreviation, in Nova Scotia until you are re-registered with the College.
 Please review the options below before resigning from the College.

 Option 1: Maintain Your Licence